-Bidirectional devices / Bidirectional Power Supplies
+Bidirectional Devices / Bidirectional Power Supply

 Bidirectional Power Supply means: power flow in both directions — to source and sink energy.